 Are the locals friendly to expats?

-Belgians are by nature a very friendly nation, therefore making friends is usually an easy process.
+Belgians are by nature a very friendly nation, so making friends is usually an easy process.

 Are weekend getaways from Brussels possible?